eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 ##### `user_ops_with_entry_point`

 The `user_ops_with_entry_point` topic is the concatenation of EntryPoint address and a list of UserOperations corresponding to the entry point address.
-This message is serialized using SSZ
+This message is serialized using SSZ.

-The following validations MUST pass before forwarding the `user_ops_with_entry_point` on the network
+The following validations MUST pass before forwarding the `user_ops_with_entry_point` on the network:
 - [IGNORE] `verified_at_block_hash` is too far in the past.
 - [REJECT] If any of the sanity checks specified in the [EIP](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4337.md#client-behavior-upon-receiving-a-useroperation) fails.
 - [REJECT] If the simulated validation of the user operation fails.